grafana/grafana-app-sdk/docs/operators.md

 if you either need to have calls be completely synchronous, or the business logic is very simple.

-**Forthcoming:** the SDK codegen utility offers the ability to create a simple CRUDL backend plugin API and an operator template given only one or more Schemas defined in CUE (see [Schema Management](schema_management.md)).
+**Forthcoming:** the SDK codegen utility offers the ability to create a simple CRUDL backend plugin API and an operator template given only one or more Schemas defined in CUE (see [Kinds documentation](custom-kinds/README.md)).

 ## A Simple Operator